Guide to Cleaning Jewelry

 Clean your jewelry occasionally to remove grunge around settings and remove oily buildup that dulls the sheen.

-Cleaning tips: Most jewelry can be cleaned by soaking for a few minutes in a bowl of lukewarm water with a little dish-washing detergent and scrubbing gently with a toothbrush.
+Cleaning tips: Most jewelry can be cleaned by soaking it for a few minutes in a bowl of lukewarm water with a little dish-washing detergent and scrubbing it gently with a toothbrush.
 (Never use toothpaste - it's too abrasive.)

 Cleaning jewelry by type: